ILIAS-eLearning/ILIAS/components/ILIAS/Component/docs/component-bootstrap-migration.md

 don't differentiate between these contexts anymore.
 Everything is determined during build-time and different artifacts are produced for different contexts instead.
 What the implications of this are is unknown at the moment.
 This is probably something we need to analyse and discuss when first components that heavily rely on this mechanic are migrated.
-- Dependance on artifacts: currently one needs to use `BuildArtifactObjective::PATH()` to get the path of an artifact for its inclusion.
+- Dependence on artifacts: currently one needs to use `BuildArtifactObjective::PATH()` to get the path of an artifact for its inclusion.
 We currently lack a facility which properly manages this stuff and can provide artifact paths / data in a structured manner.
-This leads to potential anynomous classes or artifacts which cannot yet be properly injected.
+This leads to potential anonymous classes or artifacts which cannot yet be properly injected.
 We probably need to find a solution for this in early stages of this project too.
 - Purged `public` directory: the current machinery which manages what assets will ultimately end up in our isolated web root directory currently purges all files and moves contributed assets into the directory every time the application is